sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-With some contacts having at least one single matching contact override we can expect that there will be four different handler events generated.
+With some contacts providing at least one applicable settings override, we expect that there will be four different handler events generated.

 For `email` handler we will be sending an email to the `support` contact override of "support@sensuapp.io".
 Since `dev` and `eng` do not have a contact override for `email` a single email will be sent to our default email configured, which in our case is "default@example.com".

 For `slack` handler, similar to our email handler, we'll be creating a message for our `dev` contact override to `#dev` channel.
-With `support` and `eng` both not having a contact override for `slack`, an message will be sent to our default `slack` channel configured, in our case "#alerts".
+Because neither `support` or `eng` contacts provide an override for `slack`, a single notification will be sent to our default `slack` channel, in our case "#alerts".

 ![Multiple Handlers with Some Matching Contact](/images/contact-routing/multiple-handlers/some-matching-contacts.png)